maildropr/planify/README.md

 ```

 ### Users
 Add the `Planify::User` mixin to your user class.
-This will keep track of how many limitables the user has created, as well as their plan and and plan overrides:
+This will keep track of how many limitables the user has created, as well as their plan and plan overrides:

 ```ruby
 class User